ekapratama93/thumbor-mongodb/README.md

 # thumbor-mongodb

 MongoDB storage adapter for Thumbor.
+This is a fork from original Thumbor Community version of [tc_mongodb]("https://github.com/thumbor-community/mongodb).
+Additional feature includes:

+1. Support for `MONGO_URI`
+2. Support for Result Storage
+3. Ensure MongoDB index to speedup query
+4. Singleton Connection Pool

 ## Configuration